Managing a subscription

 , or activePendingInvoice

 .
-If this precondition is met, you can:
+If you meet this precondition, you can:

 of creditCard

-, then you can provide customers the ability to update that card's billing information or expiration date.
+, you can provide customers with the ability to update that card's billing information or expiration date.

 and creditCard